A Domain-Knowledge-Aided Deep Reinforcement Learning Approach for Flight Control Design: Results

 The learning curves of the training process that leverages domain knowledge with random initial conditions are shown in the first row of Fig. \ref{fig:random_ini}, where Fig. \ref{fig:random_ini} (a) is the result with shaped reference command and Fig. \ref{fig:random_ini} (b) stands for the result without shaped reference command.
 The average reward is obtained by averaging the episode reward within 30 episodes.
 From Figs. \ref{fig:random_ini} (a) and (b), it can be clearly noted that the average reward of the proposed DDPG autopilot agent converges to its steady-state value within 400 episodes, even with random initial conditions.
 Also, the utilisation of shaped reference command provides relatively faster convergence speed and smoother steady-state performance.
 To demonstrate this fact, Fig. \ref{fig:random_ini} (c) provides the learning curves of learning from scratch for one fixed set point.
 From this figure, it is clear that the reward convergence speed of learning from scratch for one fixed set point is slower than that of the proposed approach for all random initial conditions in the flight envelope.
 This fact reveals that the utilisation of domain knowledge significantly improves the learning efficiency.
 The reason is that the agent has already gained some experience by using the domain knowledge.

-To show the importance of observation and action normalisation in training DDPG autopilot agent, Fig. \ref{fig:train_com} presents the comparison results of average reward convergence with and without normalisation.
-From this figure, it is clear that utilising normalisation provides fast convergence rate of the learning process and higher steady-state value of the average reward function.
+To investigate the importance of observation and action normalisation in training DDPG autopilot agent, we perform simulations with and without normalisation.
+Fig. \ref{fig:train_com} presents the comparison results of average reward convergence.
+From this figure, it is clear that utilising normalisation provides fast convergence rate of the learning process and higher steady-state value of the average reward function: the average reward without normalisation is not converged within 1,000 episodes, whereas the one with normalisation converges withing around 200 episodes.
 This means that leveraging observation and action normalisation helps to achieve more efficient and effective training process.
 The reason can be attributed to the fact that normalisation imposes equally importance on each element of the observation vector.
 Without normalisation, the scale difference between the elements varies in a great deal, e.g., the magnitude of height is much lager than that of angle-of-attack, and therefore prohibits effective training of the actor and critic networks.